 Receive, store, and issue sales floor merchandise.
 Stock shelves, racks, cases, bins, and tables with merchandise and arrange merchandise displays to attract customers.
 May periodically take physical count of stock or check and mark merchandise.

 What you can expect to experience while on the job

-Overall employment of material recording clerks is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Overall employment of material recording clerks is projected to show little or no change from 2018 to 2028.
 Employment growth will vary by occupation (see table below).
 Although increased use of radio frequency identification (RFID) tags should allow stock clerks to more quickly locate an item or count inventory in some retail stores, stocking shelves and filling orders will still require these workers.
 In warehouses, both RFID tags and increased use of other technology, such as hand-held devices that read barcodes automatically, allow fewer clerks to do the same amount of work.
 In addition, use of barcodes, electronic and optical readers, and RFID tags is expected to increase accuracy in shipping, thereby reducing the number of times a product needs to be weighed, checked, or measured.
 As retail continues to move from traditional brick-and-mortar stores to online commerce, retailers will seek to automate warehouse operations, including using what are known as “collaborative robots.”
 These new robots can help workers perform tasks and increase efficiency.
 However, this increased efficiency may reduce the demand for some material recording clerks.
 Production, planning, and expediting clerks plan and schedule production and shipment processes, functions that remain difficult to substitute with technology.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.